Difference Between Actuary vs Accountant

-- Analyze the events in details and its risks associated with it which can increase the costs for the firm; for example, sudden death or a natural disaster will cause an insurance firms loss due to payment made to nominees and insurance payment can hurt badly to the insurance company.
+- Analyze the events in detail and its risks associated with it which can increase the costs for the firm; for example, sudden death or a natural disaster will cause an insurance firm loss due to payments made to nominees and insurance payments can hurt badly to the insurance company.

-- Design, and implement different business strategies like insurance investments and pension plan with an attitude of minimizing losses and maximizing profit.
+- Design, and implement different business strategies like insurance investments and a pension plans with an attitude of minimizing losses and maximizing profit.
 The actuary has to create in-depth reports to explain the business strategies and its benefits to the company.

 - Explain the reports to the shareholders like executives, clients, and government officials.

 - Organize and maintain accurate records

 - Ensure that financial statements comply with laws and regulations

 - Compute taxes owed, prepare tax returns and ensure prompt payment

 - Advise ways to reduce costs, enhance revenues and improve profits

 Accounting is one of the most important roles in any business function, along with technical skillsets it requires integrity in professional and business relationships and objectivity, lack of bias and no conflict of interest between individual and related parties.